Jose-xyz/linux-administration/README.md

 # Linux Administration
-## "commands used to administrator linux systems in a step-by-step method"
+## commands used to administrator linux systems in a step-by-step method